SPARTA

 A time-varying partitioned convolution multi-channel convolver for SOFA files containing RIRs with multiple listener positions.

-• Example, spatial reverberation: if you have a SOFA file of a dataset of B-format/Ambisonic spatial room impulse responses (SRIRs) with varying listener position, you may convolve one with a monophonic input signal, whereby the listener position (X, Y and Z coordinates) determines the SRIR selection.
+- Example, spatial reverberation: if you have a SOFA file of a dataset of B-format/Ambisonic spatial room impulse responses (SRIRs) with varying listener position, you may convolve one with a monophonic input signal, whereby the listener position (X, Y and Z coordinates) determines the SRIR selection.
 You may then decode the resulting Ambisonic output to your loudspeaker array (e.g. using SPARTA|AmbiDEC) or to headphones (e.g. using SPARTA|AmbiBIN).
 An example of SOFA files in a compatible format is the coupled room transition dataset (https://doi.org/10.5281/zenodo.4095493).
-For this, you may choose to use OSC signals in the format \xyzypr (denoting positional coordinates x, y, z and rotation yaw, pitch and roll) to control the listener position and orientation (enable rotation of the output).
+For this, you may choose to use OSC signals in the format \xyzypr (denoting positional coordinates x, y, z and rotation yaw, pitch and roll) to control the listener position and orientation (if you enable the built-in rotator).

 Developers: Rapolas Daugintis, Thomas McKenzie, Nils Meyer-Kahlen and Leo McCormack.